jburguete/MinGW-64-Make/README.md

 * xz 5.0.3
 * zip 3.0

-MINGW compilers, libraries and tools
+MinGW compilers, libraries and tools
 ------------------------------------

 These tools can be 32 or 64 bits depending on the choiced architecture.